Azure/blobxfer/docs/01-installation.md

 dependency and your platform.
 Please follow the pre-requisites section first prior to invoking installation via `pip`.

 It is strongly recommended to use a 64-bit Python interpreter.
+Only Python3 is supported.

 ### Pre-requisites
 `blobxfer` has dependencies which require a C compiler if your platform does